nixworks/public/news/2013/07/30/README.md

 ##### Raif Badawi
 ### [Raif Badawi, the editor of a Saudi Arabian website to discuss the role of religion in Saudi Arabia, is sentenced to seven years in prison and 600 lashes for founding an Internet forum that "violates Islamic values and propagates liberal thought." ](/news/2013/07/30/raif-badawi-the-editor-of-a-saudi-arabian-website-to-discuss-the-role-of-religion-in-saudi-arabia-is-sentenced-to-seven-years-in-prison-an.md)
-_Context: Internet forum, religion in Saudi Arabia, Raif Badawi_
+_Context: Internet forum, Raif Badawi, religion in Saudi Arabia_

 ##### Mamnoon Hussain
 ### [Mamnoon Hussain is elected as the 12th President of Pakistan. ](/news/2013/07/30/mamnoon-hussain-is-elected-as-the-12th-president-of-pakistan.md)
-_Context: president, Mamnoon Hussain, elected_
+_Context: president, elected, Mamnoon Hussain_

 ## [Previous Day...](/news/2013/07/29/index.md)